cholmcdowell/GOTC-Website/README.md

 ## 🎯 Overview

-**Game of Thrones: Catan Board Generator** is a web-based project that aims to merge the strategy of *Settlers of Catan* with the intrigue and lore of *Game of Thrones*.
+**Game of Thrones: Catan Board Generator** is a web-based personal project that aims to display a generated **Settlers of Catan: Game of Thrones version** board, ready to be mirrored for the user's physical board.

 Once complete, users will be able to:
 - Generate randomized, balanced Catan boards
-- Apply Game of Thrones–inspired regions and factions
 - Customize board configurations
-- Export or share generated setups for play

 ---